Skip to main content Skip to secondary navigation

 King Center on Global Development

-Associate Professor of Economics
+Professor of Economics

 Department of Economics

-Arun Chandrasekhar is an associate professor in the economics department at Stanford.
+Arun Chandrasekhar is a professor in the economics department at Stanford.
 He works on development economics and studies the role that social networks play in developing countries.
 He is particularly interested in how the economics of networks can help us understand information aggregation failures and the breakdown of cooperation in the developing world.
 His research approach is methodologically diverse, and includes novel data collection, field experiments, and observational data analysis.

 Professor Chandrasekhar holds a BA from Columbia University and a PhD in economics from MIT.